agathoklisx/libved/README.md

  * machine code as this is a property of C), with few (or usually without) conditional
  * branches.

- * However those functions and for a reason, are unware for anything out of their
+ * However those functions and for a reason, are unaware for anything out of their
  * own domain.
 They have no relationship between their (lets group), as they do not
  * even have a sense that belong to a group, such: "I am a string type function!
  * (and what is a string anyway?)".